oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 CREST is an utility/driver program for the xtb program.
 Originally it was designed as conformer sampling program, hence the abbreviation Conformerâ€“Rotamer Ensemble Sampling Tool, but now offers also some utility functions for calculations with the GFNnâ€“xTB methods.
 Generally the program functions as an IO based OMP scheduler (i.e., calculations are performed by the xtb program) and tool for the creation and analysation of structure ensembles.

-**URL**
+**More Information**

 https://xtb-docs.readthedocs.io/en/latest/crest.html